gmgeo/osmic/README.md

 by changing a YAML configuration file.

 Have a look at the [export guide](https://github.com/nebulon42/osmic/blob/master/tools/export.md) for more details.

+## Known Uses

+* [OpenStreetMap standard tile layer](https://github.com/gravitystorm/openstreetmap-carto): Icons from this collection form a major part of the style's icons.
+* [Overpass Turbo](https://github.com/tyrasd/overpass-turbo): Osmic is part of the available icon collections in the MapCSS feature.
+* [Osmic JOSM style](https://github.com/nebulon42/osmic-josm-style): A MapCSS style displaying icons from Osmic for JOSM.
+Some icons are also used in the JOSM standard style.

 ## How to contribute